Veivan/SemanticKernelLabs/README.md

 ## 📌 Lab2 : Using of IChatCompletionService with Ollama client

-IChatCompletionService implementation should be prepared fr using Ollama.
+IChatCompletionService implementation should be prepared for using Ollama.
 Function for chatting with Ollama based on information of ChatHistory prepared.

 ## 📌 Lab3 : Using of Hugging Face's model

 Worked earlier but doesn't work for now (Response status code does not indicate success: 410 (Gone).')

+## 📌 Lab4 : Using of built-in and custom plugins

+Built-in TimePlugin is used.
+CustomPlugin is implemented with "Chat" \& "Translate" functions.